Sponsored Projects: Frequently Asked Questions

 Modification/Prior Approval Requests

 No. In GeauxGrants, you will need to submit a Post Award Modification request.
-Follow instructions for Creating Post Award Modifications from SPS Converted Records or Post Award Modifications from GeauxGrants Records depending on whether the previous transaction/submission originated from SPS or GeauxGrants.
+Post Award Modifications (excluding Change in Investigator) or Post Award Modifications for a Change in Investigator depending on what type of modification you need to route in GeauxGrants.